l-quincy01/StudyBru/README.md

 1. Generate your own OpenAI API key to use the backend

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
-I will look at them

 ## Future Plans

 - **Login:** - OAuth integration for users to login in using social accounts